-I may have found the best dairy free chocolate brownies ever!
-To be fair though, these are the only ones I’ve tried.. but they’re exceptionally yummy and I’m pretty sure there is nothing better out there.
+I may have found the best dairy free chocolate brownie mix ever!
+To be fair though, this mix is the only one I’ve tried.. but the brownies come out exceptionally yummy and I’m pretty sure there is nothing better out there.
 Delicious Alchemy have taken the headache out of baking your own dairy free brownies by providing a mix that is super easy to prepare and bakes fast.
 I’m very impressed with these.

 This mix doesn’t need much in the way of ingredients either, which is nice.
 2 large eggs and 100g of unsalted dairy free butter is all you need (which can be found in pretty much any good supermarket) The only other thing you need is grease-proof paper, which most regular bakers will have kicking around anyway… I did, which was fortunate because I forgot to buy it.
 The first thing you need to do is line a tray with the grease-proof paper (the tray doesn’t need to be very deep) and then pre-heat your oven with the recommended settings the bag says.
 I had to do a bit of detective work to find out what gas mark to put it on as it didn’t say and I’m pretty new to owning a gas oven.. it’s gas mark 5 (in case you needed it)